BenPyton/ProceduralDungeon/Dungeon-Generator.md

 The dungeon generator is the actor which generate the dungeon.\
 To create one, create a new blueprint, expand "All Classes" and type "DungeonGenerator".

-The dungeon generator don't work directly by itself, you have to [[create rooms data and rooms levels first|Room Architecture]].
+The dungeon generator don't work directly by itself, you have to [[create rooms data and rooms levels|Room Architecture]] first.

 To be able to generate a dungeon, you also have to override some minimal functions:
 - [[Choose First Room Data]]